Ilze Brands Kehris, Assistant Secretary-General for Human Rights

 The United Nations – and particularly its human rights bodies and mechanisms – rely on the cooperation of the people they serve.
 Individuals and groups engaging with the UN provide valuable on-the-ground insights and information, alert the UN system to evolving situations, and push for relevant action to be taken.
 The freedom to engage with the UN is a basic exercise of fundamental freedoms and human rights of all, and must be respected and protected.
 When those engaging with the UN face intimidation, threats, imprisonment and worse for doing so, we all lose, and the credibility of the UN is damaged.
 The UN as a whole has a collective responsibility to stop and prevent these reprehensible acts.

 Designation of the Assistant Secretary-General for human rights to lead UN efforts to put an end to intimidation and reprisals against those cooperating with the UN on human rights

-- Develop and implement a more
+- Developing and implementing a more

 comprehensive system for preventing and addressing intimidation and reprisals throughout the UN system, including by improving and coordinating response by all UN actors;

 high-level engagement on reprisals, including on how to prevent reprisals from occurring and ensuring action on urgent cases and ensure appropriate action when reprisals occur, through a constructive dialogue with all stakeholders, in particular with Member States and civil society;